Preparing for Your Visit

 - Have a light meal the night before and don’t eat or drink anything after midnight.

-- The procedure will take about two hours.
-You will stay overnight for observation.
+- You will stay overnight in the hospital for observation.

 - During the procedure your heart rate, blood pressure and breathing will be monitored.
 Local anesthesia and medication will be given to help you relax.